 If you fail any of these Opposed Cognitive Saving Throws, you will be immediately ejected from the body of the host and they can take their turn normally.
 When you are ejected from a body, suffer 2d10(T) Lethal Damage.
 This damage cannot be reduced by any means.
 You may exit a possessed body at any time as an Instant Action and doing so does not count as being ejected.
 You are liquefied if you leave the body of a host through any means.

-While possessing a body, your Attribute Modifiers become the highest between your Attribute Modifiers and the possessed character’s Attribute Modifiers for AG/FO/TE/SP.
+While possessing a body, your Base Attribute Modifiers become the highest between your Base Attribute Modifiers and the possessed character’s Base Attribute Modifiers for AG/FO/SP.
 You gain access to the Signature Techniques, Magical Abilities and Transformations (including Manifested Powers) of any character you are possessing while you are in control of their body, ignoring any Racial Requirements.
 In addition, you lose access to the Liquid Body Racial Trait but gain 2 Body-Category Racial Traits of the possessed body while you are in control of it.
 If the race of the character you are possessing does not have 2 Body-Category Racial Traits, you may fill the gap with Mind-Category Racial Traits.
 Your Size Category is treated as the same as the body you are possessing.
 Any changes to Size Category through Transformations or other effects do not affect you but instead affect the body you are possessing.
 The character who is possessed cannot take any actions during their turn unless they manage to eject you.

 If you are successfully struck (hit) by any Attacking Maneuver while possessing a body, both you and the possessed character receive the damage.
 You only suffer the damage left after applying the Soak Value of the possessed character but you can only apply 1/2 of your own Soak Value.
 If the possessed character’s Life Points reach 0 through any means, you are immediately ejected and suffer an additional +1d10(T) Lethal Damage on top of the usual Lethal Damage suffered from ejection.
 If your Life Points reach 0 while possessing a character, you are ejected and instantly Defeated.